Index 2024

 81.99

-Japan, a parliamentary democracy, upholds the principles of media freedom and pluralism.
-However, the weight of traditions, economic interests, political pressure, and gender inequalities prevent journalists from fully exercising their role of holding the government to account.
+Japan is a parliamentary democracy where the principles of media freedom and pluralism are generally respected.
+However, traditional and business interests, political pressure and gender inequalities often prevent journalists from completely fulfilling their role as watchdogs.

 Media landscape